Notice of Privacy Practices

 - in the opinion of RMC, the records containing your health information are accurate and complete.

 This organization is required to maintain the privacy of your health information, provide you with a notice as to our legal duties and privacy practices with respect to information we collect and maintain about you, abide by the terms of this notice, notify you if we are unable to agree to a requested restriction, accommodate reasonable requests you may have to communicate health information by alternative means or at alternative locations.
 We reserve the right to change our practices and to make the new provisions effective for all protected health information we maintain.
-Should our information practices change, we will provide a copy of the revised notice to you or your representative.
+Should our information practices change, we will post the revised notice.
 We will not use or disclose your health information without your written authorization, except as described in this notice.